Creatiwity/witycms-doc/custom_template.md

 # Custom template

-WTemplate is the template engine used by WityCMS
+WTemplate is the template engine used by WityCMS.